yatingsong7/Task-management-project/README.md

 ### Manage a task

 - Create tasks through Create a Task form(set task titles, descriptions, due dates, priorities and status).
 Default priority would be "LOW" and default status would be "TO DO"
-- Mark a to-do or in-progress task as completed
+- Mark a task as to-do, in-progress and completed
-- Mark a to-do or completed task as in-progress
+- Edit a task's title, due date, description
 - Delete a task
-- See a task status by border color of the task card (to-do: red, in-progree: yellow, completed: green).
-The colors match with the ones used in task count area
+- Add notes to a task; Delete a note; See timestamp for a note
-- Error message for task created without title and due date
+- Set up a to-do list to a task; Set up orders from 1 to 10 of the to-do items; Check and uncheck a to do item
-- 'Successful created' message showing 3 seconds when tasks being successfully created
+- Set up related tasks of a task (this allows you to link related tasks.
+For example, task A is doing an API for login and task B is doing the UI for login box.
+They are related to each other so you can link them.)
-- Add notes to a task; Delete a note
+- View details of a task and details of its related tasks, to see their to-do lists and progress in one panel
-- Edit a task's description
+- Select one task and generate today's to-do for you; Allows to include to-do of its related tasks

 ## Installation